Laedren/remaining-download-time/README.md

 For now you don't as it does not work.
 I plan to make it so that a custom GUI will open for a more user-friendly usage.

 ### > Help ?
-No. I'm working on this already and I don't take commissions.
-I'm not some engineer or professional and I don't distribute my program for that.
+No. I'm working on this already and I don't take feature submissions.
+I solely develop this project to meet a personal need.
+I'm not some engineer or professional and I don't distribute my program for that purpose.

 ### > Who ?
 Me.